SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Type inference in Swift operates at the level of a single expression or statement.
-This means that all of the information needed to infer an omitted type or part of a type in an expression must be accessible from type-checking one of its subexpressions.
+This means that all of the information needed to infer an omitted type or part of a type in an expression must be accessible from type-checking the expression or one of its subexpressions.

 ..
 TODO: Need an example to illustrate this (of something that you can't do).